 Street Food in Prague

 Trdelnik stands are scattered all over the historic centre of Prague and in particular in touristic places.
 Although trdelnik is a Hungarian invention, the Czechs have adopted this sweet type of pastry as their own.
-They are at their best when freshly made and still hot.
+They are best when freshly made and still hot.
 Trdelnik is made of dough that is wrapped around a metal or wooden stick, roasted over an open fire and sprinkled with sugar and cinnamon.
-A scoop of ice cream is often added but this presents a difficulty.
-The trdelnik is still hot and the ice cream melts and you get no plate, not even a paper on.
+It is made into a tourist product by adding a scoop of ice cream which doubles the price.
+The ice cream presents some awkward moments as your trdelnik is still hot and the ice cream melts.
+You will get no plate, not even a paper on.
 This delicacy is simply wrapped in a paper napkin.

 Langose is seasonal street food and sold at stands at the Easter and Christmas markets.
 Langose is a kind of pizza but less refined and will send health foodies running away in terror.
 A hunk of raw dough is deep fried and covered in garlic, tomato ketchup and sprinkled with grated cheese.
 Langose is an acquired taste and as is the case with Trdelnik, this delicacy is tricky to eat.
 Ice cream (trdelnik) or fat (langose) will drip off your chin.